Use your BACK button to return

 In order to degauss magnetic media, a magnetic

-force (gauss) of 2 to 3 times greater than the media to be degaussed must be
+force (gauss) of 2 to 3 times greater than the oersted rating of the media

-In theory, an 1800 oersted would require a
+media with an oersted of 1800 would require a

 magnetic field strength in the neighborhood of 3600-6400 gauss in order to